 MEDICAID TRUST PROGRAM

-Iowa Code Chapter 633C provides that expenditures from Medical Assistance Special Needs Trusts and Medical Assistance Income Trusts may be made for reasonable and necessary expenses of the trust, not to exceed ten dollars per month without court approval.
-For special needs trusts, funds may be used for the special needs of the beneficiary attributable to the beneficiary’s disability and approved by the district court.
-The state shall be a beneficiary of these trusts.
+Iowa Code Chapter 633C provides that the state shall be a beneficiary of Medicaid Trusts.
 Regardless of the terms of the trust, the trustee shall not take any action that is not prudent in light of the state’s interest in the trust.
 For further information call 515-246-9748 or 855-318-7878.

 What are Medicaid Trusts in Iowa?